kel-flrs/mini-proj-nodejs/README.md

 1. **Clone the Repository**

-2. **Create a .env file in the root directory and copy env variables from env.example to your .env file**
+2. **Create a .env file in the root directory and copy env variables from env.example and paste it to your .env file**

 3. **Start your Docker engine through Docker Desktop (recommended)**